Rush University Medical Center

 Charlotte Bai, MD, is a cardiologist at Rush University Medical Center in Chicago.

-Melissa Tracy, MD, is a cardiologist at Rush University Medical Center in Chicago.
+Melissa Tracy, MD, is a cardiologist at Rush University Medical Center.

 Neelum Aggarwal, MD, is a neurologist at Rush University Medical Center in Chicago, who specializes in diagnosing and managing all types of dementia.
 Her community research focuses on risk factors for cognitive decline.